microsoft/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    > If you don't see the **Web Publish Activity** view, you can find it on View menu-> Other Windows -> Microsoft Azure Activity Log.

+   > If you experience an error saying "MSB4018 The "RazorTagHelper" task failed unexpectedly", please add the following environment variable to VM, restart visual and publish again:
+      Variable: DOTNET_HOST_PATH
+      Value: dotnet

 8. A web browser should open to the published site.
 If not, open the URL of the published Web API in a browser window.
 Initially, you should see a message that the page cannot be found.

    ![A page can't be found error message is displayed in the web browser.](media/web-api-publish-page-not-found.png "Page not found")